START FOR FREE

 Three weeks after giving birth I made a mistake that changed my entire life.
 As a brand new, first-time mom I was emotional, exhausted, and anxious to get back to my “normal” routine.
 I laced up my running shoes and hit the pavement.
 Needless to say, my three-week postpartum body wasn’t ready for the stress and strain of a high-impact sport.
 A few minutes into my run, I felt something drop in my pelvic area.
 In that instant, I developed a mild bladder prolapse.

-Prolapse changed my life, and now I’m using what I learned on my personal healing journey to provide hope and help to other women who are scared and suffering in silence!
+Prolapse changed my life, and now I use my personal healing journey to provide hope and help to other women who are scared and suffering in silence!
 If you have (or suspect you have) POP, please don’t despair; there’s so much you can do to relieve your symptoms naturally — without surgery — and I want to show you some tools right now.

 WHAT IS PROLAPSE?

 Knowledge is power and pelvic health is something that EVERY WOMAN should strive to understand!
-However, I also want to make clear that while self-exploration is important, you should always get confirmation of your self-evaluation from a trusted healthcare provider.
+However, I also want to make clear that while self-exploration is important, you should always get confirmation of your self-diagnosis from a trusted healthcare provider.
 I recommend seeing a pelvic floor specialist in person.
-Look for a physical therapist or occupational therapist who specializes in pelvic health.
+Look for a physical or occupational therapist in your area who specializes in pelvic health, and schedule an assessment.

-With that being said, let’s discuss POP: what it is, and how to know if you have it.
+That said, let’s discuss POP: what it is and how to know if you have it.

 But please understand: POP isn’t just an issue of “saggy” or weak pelvic floor muscles!

 Although pelvic floor weakness is typically involved, sometimes these weak pelvic floor muscles are actually too tight.
 "Tight" does not mean "strong!"
 Therefore, Kegel exercises aren't always the best place to start if you have prolapse.
-(Keep reading for more tips on what to do for natural prolapse relief.)
+(Keep reading for more tips about natural prolapse relief.)

 Physical symptoms for women with prolapse:

-- low back or pelvic pain, and fatigue by the end of the day especially
+• low back or pelvic pain, and fatigue that worsens as the day goes on

 THE MISSING LINK THAT’S RARELY ADDRESSED